Stephen-Arsenault/WE1010NA-Backlight/README.md

    - Any scratches in your LCD or the protective lense will become more evident. ([Low-Light](images/after_dark.jpg?raw=true)) ([Lighted Room](images/after_lights.jpg?raw=true))
    - The screen is visible in dark light but contrast is lowered.
 I believe this is due to the lack of reflective rear-coating on the Weller LCD.

-# Support
-Big Mess O' Wires discontinued sales and support for the ROMinator.
-If you have general questions about assembly or parts please feel free to [join the Open Retro SCSI Discord server](https://discord.gg/5AtypUqFCT).

 # Commercial Use
 This project is licensed as CC BY-SA 4.0 and therefor permits commercial use.
 I encourage anyone interested to make these available at the lowest comfortable price so long as they provide sufficient attribution:
  - Clearly link to this GitHub repo